Shoreditch (parish): Civil parish

+Poor law

 The precursor of the Saint Leonard's workhouse was housed in several houses in Hoxton.
 In 1731, that site housed 84 inmates.
 Saint Leonard's new, three-story workhouse (with infirmary and apothecary) was opened in 1777, thanks to a levy tax passed by an Act of Parliament in 1774.
 The Shoreditch Vestry built this workhouse on the Parish Poor Trustees' "Land of Promise," on Kingsland Road.

-St. Leonard's parish actually circumvented the 1834 Poor Law Amendment Act, because it was administered under its own Act.
+St Leonard's parish circumvented the 1834 Poor Law Amendment Act, because it was administered under its own Act.
 In 1847, a sub-committee of Parliament found the conditions in the workhouse to be very poor.

 Ecclesiastical parish

 St Leonard's parish was within the Diocese of London.
 As the population increased the parish was divided: